space-code/network-layer/README.md

 ## Author
 Nikita Vasilev, nv3212@gmail.com

+## Dependencies
+This project uses several open-source packages:

+* [Atomic](https://github.com/space-code/atomic) is a Swift property wrapper designed to make values thread-safe.
+* [Typhoon](https://github.com/space-code/typhoon) is a service for retry policies.
+* [Mocker](https://github.com/WeTransfer/Mocker) is a library written in Swift which makes it possible to mock data requests using a custom `URLProtocol`.

 ## License
 network-layer is available under the MIT license.
 See the LICENSE file for more info.